fwestenberg/devialet/README.md

 - Restart HA
 - The Devialet device(s) will automatically be discovered

-If discovery did not complete within 1-2 minutes:
-- Add the device using the config flow
+- If discovery did not complete within 1-2 minutes, add the device using the config flow

 # Known issues:
 - When using Airplay, no media art is available (due to the API)